Janet Vestal Kelly

-Janet Vestal Kelly (born February 16, 1976) is an American civil servant serving as the Virginia Secretary of Health and Human Resources since 2024.
+Janet Vestal Kelly (born February 16, 1976) is an American civil servant who served as the Virginia Secretary of Health and Human Resources from 2024 to 2026.
 She previously served as the Secretary of the Commonwealth of Virginia from 2010 through 2014 as part of the cabinet of Governor Bob McDonnell.

 Career

-he previously served as Chief Operations Officer of McDonnell's gubernatorial campaign and on his staff in the Attorney General's office.
+She previously served as Chief Operations Officer of McDonnell's gubernatorial campaign and on his staff in the Attorney General's office.
 During McDonnell's federal corruption trial, Kelly served as a key witness for the defense.

 Kelly currently serves as Principal & Director of Government Relations for America's Kids Belong, as well as President of Virginia's Kids Belong, organizations devoted to uniting government, faith-based, creative, and business sectors to end the foster care & adoption crisis in the US.

 Personal life

 Kelly married Robert Keith Polarek on August 9, 1997.
 The two later divorced, and Kelly married Ryan Patrick Kelly in 2012.